bprall/Basic-Shell/README.md

 ## Overview

-This project implements a basic command interpreter (shell) in C. It reads user commands, supports input and output redirection, pipelining, and includes built-in commands and command history management.
-The shell handles signal processing for child process cleanup and ensures proper memory management for command history and command arguments.
-It also utilizes `fork` and `execvp` for command execution and handles errors while providing a minimal interactive environment.
-The project includes a `Makefile` for easy compilation and adds support for file compression and decompression via `zip` and `unzip` commands.
+This project implements a basic command interpreter (shell) in C, designed to read user commands and support input and output redirection, pipelining, and command history management.
+The shell manages signal processing for child process cleanup, ensures memory management for command history and arguments, and uses fork and execvp for executing commands while handling errors effectively.
+It includes a Makefile for easy compilation and supports file compression and decompression with zip and unzip commands.
+Additionally, the shell provides the `wc` command to count lines, words, and characters in files or standard input, and the `help` command to display usage information for specific commands, offering general help if no command is specified.

 ## Features